Stabilization of Integral Difference Equations by Solving a Corona Problem: Main result

-Similarly to~\cite{auriol2024stabilizationintegraldelayequations}, we will assume the principal part (i.e without the integral term and with $U\equiv 0$) of the IDE~\eqref{main IDE} to be exponentially stable.
-This assumption is \emph{necessary} to avoid having an infinite number of unstable poles (see~\cite{halebook} and~\cite[Proof of Theorem 8]{AURIOL2019144}, which would make the design of a robust to delays control law impossible (see~\cite[Theorem 1.1]{Logemann1996}).
-By Lemma~\ref{stable_lemma} and~\cite[Proposition A.5]{felipe}, the exponential stability of the principal part of the IDE~\eqref{main IDE} is equivalent to the following assumption. \begin{assum}[Stability of the principal part] There exists $\tilde \nu >0$ and $\eta>0$ such that, for all $z\in \C_{\tilde{\nu}}$,

-\end{assum} Therefore, the main difficulty in stabilizing the integral delay equation~\eqref{main IDE} stems from the presence of the term $ \int_{0}^{\tau_*} N(\eta)X(t-\eta)\,d\eta,$ which may have a destabilizing effect on the system dynamics.
+As in~\cite{auriol2024stabilizationintegraldelayequations}, we will assume the principal part (i.e without the integral term and with $U\equiv 0$) of the IDE~\eqref{main IDE} to be exponentially stable.
+This assumption is \emph{necessary} to avoid having an infinite number of unstable poles; see~\cite{halebook} and~\cite[Proof of Theorem 8]{AURIOL2019144}.
+Such poles would make the design of a delay-robust control law impossible (see~\cite[Theorem 1.1]{Logemann1996}).
+By Lemma~\ref{stable_lemma} and~\cite[Proposition A.5]{felipe}, the exponential stability of the principal part of the IDE~\eqref{main IDE} is equivalent to the following assumption. \begin{assum}[Stability of the principal part] There exist $\nuassu>0$ and $\infpp>0$ such that, for all $s\in \C_{\nuassu}$, \end{assum} Therefore, the main difficulty in stabilizing the integral delay equation~\eqref{main IDE} stems from the presence of the term $ \int_{0}^{\tau_*} N(\eta)x(t-\eta)\,d\eta,$ which may have a destabilizing effect on the system dynamics.
 The proposed strategy consists in partially eliminating this integral contribution through an appropriate choice of the control law~$U$.
 To do so, we will use the following assumption that extends the controllability condition of~\cite[Assumption 1]{auriol2024stabilizationintegraldelayequations} to the vector-valued, multi-delay setting.
-However, it is required to hold only on the right half-plane $\C_{\Bar{\nu}}$ for $\Bar{\nu} > 0$, thereby constituting a stabilizability condition, consistent with the case without distributed delays (see~\cite[Theorem 3.1]{hale_feedback_2}).
-Would the system be a linear ODE, this condition would be the Hautus test. \begin{assum}[Spectral stabilizability] There exists $\Bar{\nu}>0$ such that, for all $z\in \C_{\Bar{\nu}}$, $\rank [q(z),~-p(z)] = n.$ \end{assum}
+However, it is required to hold only on the right half-plane $\C_{\nuassu}$ for $\nuassu > 0$, thereby constituting a strong stabilizability condition, consistent with the case without distributed delays (see~\cite[Theorem 3.1]{hale_feedback_2} and the discussion after equation~(3.3) in the same reference). \begin{assum}[Spectral stabilizability] For $\nuassu$ as in Assumption~\ref{assum:pp_stable}, for all $s\in \C_{\nuassu}$,